tuftsceeo/IoT/README.md

   - a WIFI dongle (Canakit's WIFI dongle is supposed to work wonderfully with Linux systems - https://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498);

-2. **Next, download the ev3dev ev3 linux system.** It is Debian-based and has language bindings for Node.js, C++ and Python so you can program in all three or in any of those of your choice.
+2. **Next, download the ev3dev EV3 Linux system.** It is Debian-based and has language bindings for Node.js, C++ and Python so you can program in all three or in any of those of your choice.
 For this walkthrough, I will be using Python.
 Here is the github
 link: https://github.com/ev3dev/ev3dev/releases .
 Find the most current ev3dev Jessie Linux version (at the time of this writing, the most current released version is ev3dev-jessie-2015-12-30).
 Download the first ZIP file, open and transfer the contents onto